 - BC Women's Hospital + Health Centre

 - BC Renal

 Who should I contact?

-If you're a university-affiliated researcher at the BC Cancer Agency – or if you're a PHSA researcher not affiliated with a university – your resource centre for all issues related to intellectual property and commercialization is TDO.
+If you're a university-affiliated researcher at BC Cancer – or if you're a PHSA researcher not affiliated with a university – your resource centre for all issues related to intellectual property and commercialization is TDO.
 TDO offers a variety of resources for researchers and clinicians.

 University-affiliated researchers at PHSA can contact TDO or their university office: